Network Management Policy

 The Company’s other privacy policies and procedures are listed in the support section of this website.

-Questions and complaints regarding the foregoing matters should be addressed to Matt Favre at (575) 388-2546.
+Questions and complaints regarding the foregoing matters should be addressed to Daniel Meszler at (575) 388-2546.

 The Company strongly desires to resolve questions, complaints and other problems of its customers and edge service providers in an informal and direct manner that satisfies all interested parties to the greatest extent practicable.